 A cumulative impact is defined as "the impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
 Cumulative impacts can result from individually minor but collectively significant actions taking place over a period of time" (40 CFR 1508.7).
 Cumulative impacts include the direct and indirect impacts of a project together with impacts from reasonably foreseeable future actions of others.
 For a project to be reasonably foreseeable, it must have advanced far enough in the planning process that its implementation is likely.
-The impacts of other Federal, state, and private actions.
+The impacts of reasonably foreseeable future actions not associated with a new interchange include the impacts of other Federal, state, and private actions.
 Reasonably foreseeable actions are not speculative, are likely to occur based on reliable sources, and are typically characterized in planning documents.